 which you do well to heed

 “Heed” has to do with the Christian’s seriousness toward Scripture.
 We want to mold and fashion our lives according to the Bible.
 We earnestly search the Scripture to apply its principles to our experience by faith.

 “To heed” means literally to turn one’s mind to.
-It has the ideas to hold to, be in a continuous state of readiness to learn of any future danger, need, or error, and respond appropriately.
-We need to pay attention to, to keep on the lookout for, to be alert for, to be on one’s guard against neglecting God’s Word for our souls.
+It carries the idea of being in a continuous state of readiness to learn of any future danger, need, or error and respond appropriately.
+We need to keep on the lookout for or guard against neglecting God’s Word for our souls.